 The Day the Laughter Stopped?

-One year later, during a 2015 Press Conference, the LDS Church released images of Joseph Smith’s chocolate-colored seer stone and confirmed that it was used to translate the Book of Mormon:
+One year later, the LDS Church published images of Joseph Smith’s chocolate-colored seer stone and confirmed that it was used to translate the Book of Mormon:

 In the first place, one elder was new.
-I did not ask what happened to the other elder.
-So, only one of the men was present during the last visit when the older LDS spokesman was running interference: rolling his eyes, laughing, etc. That man, by his use of body language, laughter, and flat out denials, tried to make it seem like everything I presented was a joke.
+So, only one of the men was present during the last visit when the older LDS spokesman was running interference: rolling his eyes, laughing, etc. That man, by his use of body language, laughter, and flat-out denials, tried to make it seem like everything I presented was a joke.

 What I am / was wondering: Is the elder who was here during our first visit thinking:

 “Wow, Rich was right all along?”

 The LDS elders came back.
 These were not the same elders who came over the first time a few months back; first of all, one of them was replaced and then the other; so yesterday only one of them had been over before.
 Therefore, I started by going through some material which was covered the last time to bring the new man up to date.